Sanjiv Bhatt: Police career

 Bhatt joined the Indian Police Service (IPS) in 1988, and was allotted the Gujarat cadre.
 In 1990, as the Additional Superintendent of Police, he detained 150 people in order to control a riot in Jamnagar district.
 Prabhudas Vaishnani, one of the detainees, died of kidney failure a few days later, after being hospitalised.
 His brother lodged an FIR against Bhatt and six other policemen, alleging that he had been tortured in police custody.
 Another man, Vijaysinh Bhatti, alleged that he had been beaten up by Bhatt.

 In 1996, as the Superintendent of Police (SP) of Banaskantha district, he was accused of falsely framing a Rajasthan-based lawyer in a narcotics case.
 It was alleged that Bhatt maliciously filed nearly 40 petitions in the high courts of Rajasthan and Gujarat as well as before the apex court to delay action against him.
 The Bar association members have alleged that Bhatt got himself appointed the Gujarat government's officer in-charge for the special appeal petition pending in the SC.
-They pointed out that Bhatt is using the Gujarat government as a shield to save himself but is also misusing the public money to fight the crimes he committed.
+They pointed out that Bhatt was using the Gujarat government as a shield to save himself but was also misusing the public money to fight the crimes he committed.

 He was accused in another custodial torture case in 1998.